michaeldfallen/coding-tests/Noughts_and_crosses.md

 I *need* to be able to determine the outcome of the game
 so *that* I know if I have won , lost, or drawn.

-*As the* provider of the Game service
+*So that* games of noughts and crossed can be played
-I *need* to ensure that the rules of noughts and crosses are enforced
+*the* Game service
-so *that*  games of noughts and crossed can be played
+*will need to* enforce the rules of noughts and crosses

-*As the* provider of the Game service
+*So that* many people can play at the same time
-I *need* to support multiple conncurrent games
+*the* Game Service
-so *that* many people can play at the same time
+*will need to* support multiple concurrent games

 ## Technical Requirements